TanushreeMadaan/nodus/NexAuth/README.md

  - They are commonly used for authentication and authorization in web applications.

 ## Logout w token
  - tokens stored client side and expire after a certain period.
  - user shouldnt have to login again after token refresh
  - allow logout by invalidating refresh token

+{ **Token Rotation** - prevent single point of failure incase of unauth access; /refresh also generates new refresh token along with access token }